fbpx

 The game was all about agility and listening closely to directions.

-It was hilarious to watch and my nieces ended up beating two guys in our group.
+It was hilarious to watch, and my nieces ended up beating two guys in our group.
 It was great!

 Haka demonstration

 They asked for male volunteers to learn one of the most famous Maori dances: the Haka.
 If you’ve seen the All Blacks play rugby, you’ll know they always perform a Haka before their matches.
-And Jason Mamoa performed one recently at a red carpet event.
+And Jason Momoa performed one recently at a red carpet event.
 They are quite popular.

-My son, husband, and brother-in-law headed up to learn how to Haka and it was so fun to watch them!
+My son, husband, and brother-in-law headed up to learn how to Haka, and it was so fun to watch them!
 My 6-year-old had the time of his life and was just beaming at the end!

 Hangi Presentation